 Think like a Recruiter

-Job seekers rely most on board postings when looking for open positions.
+Job seekers rely upon most onboard postings when looking for open positions.
 However, recruiters hire more from candidate referrals.
 Thus, this mismatch makes the job hunt harder for most applicants since they focus on the wrong channels.
 To copy the famous line from the movie, “Caddyshack,” it will go something like: to conquer a recruiter, you must also think like one.
 Hence, job hunters must turn to channels that recruiters value more.

 Harness the Power of Online Job Networks

 We live in the Social Media Age.
 Aside from connecting family and friends, social media can also be a reliable job search tool.
 LinkedIn is the most popular social network for professionals.
 It’s home to almost 500 million users (133 million of this number come from the United States alone), with 3 million active job openings.
 Thus, internet technology just changed the game for the benefit of younger professionals to take the place of the Baby Boomer generation ripe for retirement.

 Maximize Available Channels